AhmedRaza02912/Tangent/README.md

 ## What is Tangent?

 Tangent is a web application designed for Formula 1 enthusiasts who want everything they need in one clean, fast interface.
 From live standings to race scheduling, Tangent keeps you plugged into the season without the noise.
+When the idea came to my mind the F1 website did not have their 'Add To Calendar' feature.

 ---